C.D. Huíla (basketball)

-The Clube Desportivo da Huíla, in short Desportivo da Huíla, has a basketball club that regularly competes in the Angolan basketball major league aka BAI Basket.
+The Clube Desportivo da Huíla, in short Desportivo da Huíla, has a basketball club that regularly competes in the Angolan basketball major league BAI Basket.
 The club, based in Lubango, Huíla, is attached and sponsored by the local branch of the armed forces.
 Desportivo da Huila also has a privileged relationship with Angolan sports giant C.D.
 Primeiro de Agosto.